chuckcharlie/awspaghetti/README.md

 ## How It Works

-1. **Frame Capture**: The application captures frames from the RTSP camera feed at configurable intervals.
+1. **Multi-Image Capture**: The application captures a series of 3 images from the RTSP camera feed at 10-second intervals to show progression over time.

+2. **AI Analysis**: When not in cooldown:
+   - The series of images is analyzed together using AWS Bedrock to detect potential print failures
+   - The AI model looks for signs of failure such as loose or tangled filament (known as "spaghetti") and progression of issues across the time series
+   - This multi-image approach provides better context for detecting failures that develop gradually

-2. **Cooldown Period**:
+3. **Cooldown Period**:
    - After a failure is detected and confirmed, a 15-minute cooldown period begins
    - During this period, no Bedrock analysis or verifications are performed
    - This helps reduce API costs and unnecessary processing
    - The system logs when it's in cooldown and when the cooldown will end

-3. **AI Analysis**: When not in cooldown:
-   - Each frame is analyzed using AWS Bedrock to detect potential print failures
-   - The AI model looks for signs of failure such as loose or tangled filament (known as "spaghetti")

 4. **Verification Process**: When a potential failure is detected:
-   - The system immediately captures 4 fresh frames from the camera
+   - The system immediately captures 4 additional series of 3 images each from the camera
-   - Each frame is analyzed independently
-   - Frames are captured 2 seconds apart
+   - Each verification series uses 2-second intervals between images (hardcoded for speed, separate from main analysis timing)
    - A failure is only confirmed if at least 3 out of 4 verifications detect a failure
    - This helps prevent false positives while ensuring timely detection